How To Spot Fake Chanel Bags: 10 Ways To Tell Real Purses and Wallets

 Cut edge: To create this type of strap, two-piece of leather are cemented together then cut both edges, leaving the edges on both sides raw.

-10. Consider the entire piece as a whole
+10. Consider the Entire Piece as a Whole

 When purchasing luxury goods secondhand, it’s important to develop a sensitivity to details.
 While you can usually rely on smell alone to identify a knock-off Chanel bag, it’s still good to know what details to scope out when passing judgment on a bag with the Chanel logo.